ldwxlnx/FeatureCoPP/README.md

 project.
 FeatureCoPP assumes original project location next to `<inputdir>_split` and deduces its name automatically.
 For instance, given `/tmp/foo_split` as input, FeatureCoPP assumes the original project as `/tmp/foo`.
 Now all changes within the feature modules are file-wise superimposed (i.e., overwritten) onto their sibling files within the original project.
 The output is written to `<inputdir>_merge`.
-If no changes have been made within the feature modules, `<inputdir>` and `<input>_merge` are structurally and textually identical ([Refer to limitations](#limitations)).
+If no changes have been made within the feature modules, `<inputdir>` and `<input>_merge` are structurally and textually identical ([Refer to Limitations](#limitations)).

 ### Calculating Physical Separation Potential (a.k.a. the `a`-modes)

 FeatureCoPP can also perform a syntactical analysis of controlled code within requested `CD`s and ranks the found syntactical structures regarding bottom-up program comprehension.
 The calculated values are a heuristic to assist developers in their decision, which features are suitable for physical separation.
-This heuristic - namely `PSPOT` (Physical Separation Potential) - is a additive compound value consisting of two sub-heuristics:
+This heuristic - namely `PSPOT` (Physical Separation Potential) - is an additive compound value consisting of two sub-heuristics:
 1. `ER` (Encapsulation Ratio)
 	Represents the ratio of declared and used symbols to all used symbols within a particular `CD`.
 Hence, `ER` is rational within the interval [0,1].